jtanx/fontforgebuilds/README.txt

-An unofficial FontForge build script for Windows.
+A FontForge build script for Windows.

 This script was based on Matthew Petroff's work, although it has been practically rewritten since.